missly55/portfolio/README.md

 **About Me:**

-Hi, I’m Lynell, an aspiring IT Support and Cybersecurity professional actively building hands-on skills through platforms like TryHackMe and self guided labs.
+Hi, I’m Lynell, an aspiring IT Support and Cybersecurity professional who’s passionate about learning and building real-world experience through hands-on, self-taught projects and labs.

-By working through real-world scenarios, such as troubleshooting system issues, managing user accounts, and responding to security incidents.
-I’m preparing to bring practical, problem-solving value to an IT team.
+I’m currently working on developing technical skills through platforms like TryHackMe, along with creating my own IT support simulations to troubleshoot issues, manage accounts, and solve common tech problems.

-Currently, I work as a Sortation Associate at Amazon, where I’ve developed transferable skills like precision, teamwork, and staying calm under pressure.
-Now, I’m channeling those strengths into my passion for technology, especially in areas like digital security, user support, and system administration.
+Right now, I work as a Sortation Associate at Amazon, where I’ve developed valuable transferable skills—like attention to detail, teamwork, and staying calm under pressure.
+I’m now applying those strengths to my growing interest in technology, particularly in digital security, user support, and system administration.

-While I’m not from a traditional tech background, I’m bridging that gap through labs, certifications, and continuous learning.
-I’m seeking an entry-level IT Support or Cybersecurity role where I can grow and contribute as part of a real-world team.
+Although I don’t come from a traditional tech background, I’m taking a proactive approach: completing labs, earning certifications, and constantly learning by doing.
+I’m excited to contribute to a real-world IT or cybersecurity team where I can grow, support others, and continue learning every day.

 💼 **Certifications & Education**